CoderProf/DevOps_Cloud_Exercises/DB-Automation-1.md

 Your company has SQL Server running in Azure VMs in three enviornemnst: Dev, Test and Prod

-You need to create a release pipeline that will run the DB scripts in these three enviornements
+You need to create a AzureDevOps release pipeline that will run the DB scripts in these three enviornements

 When a Developer  merges a PR with new/updated DB scripts , the relese pipline will auto-trigger and run the DB Scripts in Dev DB first, then Test DB and Then Prod DB